 In emergencies, you may attend another lab section.
+You DO NOT need to ask permission - just go!
+We cannot guarantee open spots.
+You have to go see if a seat is open.
 You are allowed to attend another section a total of 3 times total and ONLY if there is an open seat in that lab section (you cannot be the 25th student in lab).
 If you exceed 3 times, additional missed labs are unexcused absences.
 If your work schedule changes, we can permanently move you into another lab that has an open seat.
+You must make any changes due to your preferences during the add /drop period at the start of the semester.
 You are expected to attend your regular section unless there is the RARE emergency that you need to go to another section.
 Web for students lists ALL sections but does NOT indicate which are actually running.
 We may have 32 sections on the web but only 22 were opened.
-You can find open sections by calling your TA, calling the Biological Sciences office, calling the lab coordinator, or checking on the course web site or by the door outside your lab.
+You can find open sections by calling your TA, calling the Biological Sciences office, calling the lab coordinator, or checking on the course web site on BlackBoard or by the door outside your lab.

 If you attend another lab section, tell the TA supervising the section that you are making up a lab.
 Make sure they write down your name and the section you normally attend to ensure your attendance is recorded.
 Check that your TA has received your quiz/ worksheet the following week to avoid problems.
-Any assignment is due when you go to your regular section the following week.
-If you miss your regular

-Monday night lab and go to a Thursday morning section, your assignment is due when you walk into your Monday night lab.
+Check that it has been recorded on BlackBoard.
+If you made up a lab during a lab write up lab, your report is due when you go to your regular section the following week.
+If you miss your regular Monday night lab and go to a Thursday morning section, your report is due when you walk into your Monday night lab.